 Vertical Aerospace Cites Propeller Fault In eVTOL Flight Test Accident

-Vertical Aerospace has identified a propeller issue as the most likely cause of an Aug.
-9 flight testing accident involving its VX4 electric vertical takeoff and landing (eVTOL) prototype.
-According…
+• Vertical Aerospace has identified an issue with an early-generation propeller as the most likely cause of its VX4 eVTOL prototype's Aug.
+9 flight testing accident.

 Vertical Aerospace has identified a propeller issue as the most likely cause of an Aug.
 9 flight testing accident involving its VX4 electric vertical takeoff and landing (eVTOL) prototype.
 According to the company, “an unexpected fault occurred causing the aircraft to enter a stable descent, before being damaged on impact with the ground.”
 Vertical reported that the propeller in use was an early generation model that had “already been redesigned prior to the incident.”